Buddleja: Description

 Of the approximately 140 species, nearly all are shrubs less than 5 m tall, but a few qualify as trees, the largest reaching 30 m.
 Both evergreen and deciduous species occur, in tropical and temperate regions respectively.
 The leaves are lanceolate in most species, and arranged in opposite pairs on the stems (alternate in one species, B. alternifolia); they range from 1–30 cm long.
 The flowers of the Asiatic species are mostly produced in terminal panicles 10–50 cm long; the American species more commonly as cymes forming small, globose heads.
 Each individual flower is tubular and divided into four spreading lobes (petals) about 3–4 mm across, the corolla length ranging from around 10 mm in the Asiatics to 3–30 mm in the American species, the wider variation in the latter because some South American species have evolved long red flowers to attract hummingbirds, rather than insects, as exclusive pollinators.

-The colour of the flowers varies widely, from mostly pastel pinks and blues in Asia, to vibrant yellows and reds in the New World, while many cultivars have deeper tones.
+The colour of the flowers varies widely, from mostly pastel pinks and blues in Asia, to vibrant yellows and reds in the American continent, while many cultivars have deeper tones.
 The flowers are generally rich in nectar and often strongly honey-scented.
 The fruit is a small capsule about 1 cm long and 1–2 mm diameter, containing numerous small seeds; in a few species (previously classified in the separate genus Nicodemia) the capsule is soft and fleshy, forming a berry.

 Distribution

 The genus is found in four continents.
-Over 60 species are native through the New World from the southern United States to southern Chile, while many other species are found in the Old World, in Africa, and parts of Asia, but all are absent as natives from Europe and Australasia.
-The species are divided into three groups based on their floral type: those in the New World are mostly dioecious (occasionally hermaphrodite or trioecious), while those in the Old World are exclusively hermaphrodite with perfect flowers.
+Over 60 species are native through the American continent from the southern United States to southern Chile, while many other species are found in Africa, and parts of Asia, but all are absent as natives from Europe and Australasia.
+The species are divided into three groups based on their floral type: those in the American continent are mostly dioecious (occasionally hermaphrodite or trioecious), while those in the African and in the Asian continent are exclusively hermaphrodite with perfect flowers.

 Cultivation and uses

 As garden shrubs, buddlejas are essentially 20th-century plants, with the exception of B. globosa which was introduced to Britain from southern Chile in 1774 and disseminated from the nursery of Lee and Kennedy, Hammersmith.
-Several species are popular garden plants and are commonly known as "butterfly bushes", owing to their attractiveness to butterflies, and have become staples of the modern butterfly garden; they are also attractive to bees and moths.
+Several species such as Buddleja davidii are popular garden plants and are commonly known as "butterfly bushes", owing to their attractiveness to butterflies, and have become staples of the modern butterfly garden; they are also attractive to bees and moths.

 The most popular cultivated species is Buddleja davidii from central China, named for the French Basque missionary and naturalist Père Armand David.
 Other common garden species include the aforementioned B. globosa, grown for its strongly honey-scented orange globular inflorescences, and the weeping Buddleja alternifolia.
 Several interspecific hybrids have been made, notably B. 'Lochinch' (B. davidii × B. fallowiana) and B. × weyeriana (B. globosa × B. davidii), the latter a cross between a South American and an Asiatic species.